HaxxorCialtion/Math_prompt/README.md

 1. You can focus solely on the prompt for this project, and you can also integrate other LLM API services or apply this project to other applications, such as qq-bot or wechat-bot.

 2. For different LLM APIs, you may need to change some settings in `math_api.py`.

+3. We choose qwen2-math-72b-instruct and deepseek-coder as the default models